heonjang/LightControlSystem/October 5th.md

 ## Design

 ### Cost Reduction
-To bring the costs of the grow light module, cheaper components are reselected as shown below:
+To bring down the costs of the grow light module, cheaper components are reselected as shown below:

 | LED      | Cost | Intensity | Comments |
 | ----------- | ----------- |  ----------- |  ----------- |